vanGoghhh/tp/docs/UserGuide.md

 --------------------------------------------------------------------------------------------------------------------

 ## Quick Start
-Can’t wait to start using CANdidates?
+Can’t wait to start using *CANdidates*?
 This section guides you through the starting up process, so that you can proceed on to use the application for your own needs!

 1. Download the latest `Candidates.jar` from [here](https://github.com/AY2021S1-CS2103T-T17-3/tp/releases/tag/v1.3).

-1. Copy the file to the folder you want to use as the _home folder_ for your CANdidates.
+1. Copy the file to the folder you want to use as the _home folder_ for your *CANdidates*.

 1. Double-click the file to start the app.
 The GUI similar to the below should appear in a few seconds.
 Note how the app contains some sample data.<br>
    ![Ui](images/Ui.png)